Poisson type conformastat spherically symmetric anisotropic fluid spacetimes: Anisotropic fluid spacetimes

 where $v_N^2 = r \Phi_{,r}$ is the Newtonian circular speed.
 Like the energy density, $v_c$ can be chosen by also requiring that in the Newtonian limit it reduces to its Newtonian value $v_N$.
 Any tangential velocity profile of the form

 with $F(0)=1$ satisfies such condition.
-However, the form of the tangential velocity must be chosen so that such fields, in order to be physically meaningful, satisfy the energy conditions: $\rho\geq 0$ (weak energy condition), $|\rho| \geq |p_i|$ (dominant energy condition) and $ \rho+ p_r + p_\theta + p_\varphi \geq 0$ (strong energy condition).
-Moreover, we must obtain positive values (pressure) for the principal stresses.
+It follows that $\nu = \int{ F(\Phi) d \Phi + C}$, where $C$ is a constant of integration which is chosen so that the metric is asymptotically flat.
+The form of the tangential speed and also the parameters must be chosen so that the matter fields, in order to be physically meaningful, satisfy the energy conditions: $\rho\geq 0$ (weak energy condition), $|\rho| \geq |p_i|$ (dominant energy condition) and $ \rho+ p_r + p_\theta + p_\varphi \geq 0$ (strong energy condition).
+Moreover, we must obtain positive values (pressure) for the principal stresses and stable circular orbits.
 In general, the spacetimes built using this approach represent anisotropic fluid matter configurations.
 To obtain a perfect fluid source, equality between equations (\ref{eq: p1}) and (\ref{eq: p2}) (condition of isotropy pressure) must also be required.
 Accordingly, only in some special cases spacetimes are obtained that have as source an isotropic fluid.

 A particular expression for $F$ for which $\nu$ can also be obtained analytically is $F=P_{\alpha}(\cos \Phi)$ ($\alpha$-type spacetimes), where $P_{\alpha}$ are the Legendre polynomials for which $P_{\alpha}(1)=1$.
 Powers of these functions are also possible spacetimes.
 Integrating (\ref{eq: nur}), we obtain, for instance, for the first four Legendre polynomials